murakuma/enmove/README.md

 ## Usage

 To work with enmove, you need to know which target platform you may want to use.
 Then, choose the corresponding **hub package** from enmove packages.
-A hub package contains a handful number of dependencies, which is required to build your application along with enmove.
+A hub package contains a handful dependencies, which is required to build your application along with enmove.
 So, just adding a one package to your project is enough to kick starting your new journey.

 Currently, enmove provides following hub packages: